wechaty/docusaurus/docusaurus/docs/main-concepts-in-wechaty.md

 ![Wechaty: Conversational RPA SDK for Chatbot Makers](/img/wechaty-logo.svg)

-This section covers the main Wechaty concepts you need to be familiar with to understand the other sections of the documentation.
-The other sections of the documentation assume you are familiar with the following concepts:
+This section explains the main concepts in Wechaty.
+If you are new to software or chatbot development, start from this glossary to familiarize yourself with the terminology.

 - **Bot**